barronbytes/ai-agent/README.md

 ## Credits and Contributing

 [Boot.dev](https://www.boot.dev) provided the project requirements and guidance to complete this project.
 Modifications were made to follow function calling guidance from Google.
 The [Google Gen AI SDK](https://googleapis.github.io/python-genai/) for Python was used as a source of truth for development.
+Contributions are welcome!
+Feel free to send a message for access to open an issue to report any problems.